A Close Call with a Murderer…

 It was frustratingly only hearsay on-screen that his character was manipulative one and that he had passed the lie detector test.
 Had both these scenes been seen these would have added to the evidence that the viewer needed in judging this character for themselves.
 Having seen Jeff Bridges in other roles, I’m sure he would have been convincingly enigmatic and not give away the truth of his character in both these scenes.

 As a suspect, Bridges was hard to decipher with those many twists and turns in the story.
 One minute he seemed distressed at his wife’s death, and you are convinced he’s innocent.
 The next he was chatting up, snogging, then in bed with his lawyer and you question this man’s guilt.

 He also appeared to function really well as the grieving and “shattered” widower, in court his hair was always coiffed impeccably and he never looked totally devastated as evidence given.

-It was interesting that Jack seemed the only suspect questioned in this a double homicide.
+It was interesting that Jack seemed the only suspect questioned in this double homicide.
 The family maid was also cruelly killed, but her murder was surprisingly not mentioned as much.
-More shockingly, no suspects were arrested in relation to her murder and no-one questioned relating to her involvement in the murder during the trial.
+More shockingly, no suspects were arrested in relation to her murder and no one questioned relating to her involvement in the murder during the trial.

-Interestingly off scene, the director of this film considered Kathleen Turner and Michael Douglas for these roles.
+Interestingly the director of this film considered Kathleen Turner and Michael Douglas for these roles.
 The role was also written with Jane Fonda as the leading lady.
-This film courtroom drama id now rumoured to be in line for a remake with Halle Berry.
-However, that’s all we know so far.. as your guess is as good as mine as to who’ll play Jeff Bridges role, as at the moment it’s a just a stab in the dark…
+This film courtroom drama is now rumoured to be in line for a remake with Halle Berry.
+However, that’s all we know so far.. as your guess is as good as mine as to who’ll play Jeff Bridges role, as at the moment it’s just a stab in the dark…

 Weeper Rating: 0/10